aws-amplify/aws-sdk-ios/README.md

 We recommend that you start using [AWS Amplify for Swift](https://github.com/aws-amplify/amplify-swift), our modern feature-rich library designed specifically for building cloud-connected apps powered by AWS.
 You can refer to the [AWS SDK for iOS migration guide](https://github.com/aws-amplify/amplify-swift/blob/main/MobileSDK_To_AmplifySwift_Guidance.md) to help you transition to AWS Amplify for Swift.
 This version is scheduled to reach End of Support on **August 1, 2026**.
 After this date, no further updates of any kind will be provided.
 See [maintenance policy](https://docs.amplify.aws/reference/maintenance-policy) for more information about the Amplify Client Library lifecycle.

-# AWS SDK for iOS
+To use the AWS SDK for iOS directly you can refer to [the AWS SDK Documentation here](https://docs.amplify.aws/sdk/q/platform/ios/) and follow the setup instructions below.
+You can also look at sample apps in [the AWS SDK for iOS Samples repo](https://github.com/awslabs/aws-sdk-ios-samples).

 [![Release](https://img.shields.io/github/release/aws/aws-sdk-ios.svg)](../../releases)
 [![Code Coverage](https://codecov.io/gh/aws-amplify/aws-sdk-ios/branch/main/graph/badge.svg)](https://codecov.io/gh/aws-amplify/aws-sdk-ios)